 Read more of our students’ perspectives about why they chose a social work degree.

-Originally published on April 2, 2019.
-Is now updated with current information.
+This blog was originally published on April 2, 2019.
+It has been updated to reflect current information.